Santosh-Gupta/SpeedTorch/README.md

 This library revovles around Cupy tensors pinned to CPU, which can achieve **3.1x** faster CPU -> GPU transfer than regular Pytorch Pinned CPU tensors can, and **410x** faster GPU -> CPU transfer.
 Speed depends on amount of data, and number of CPU cores on your system (see the How it Works section for more details)

-The library includes functions for embeddings training; it can host embeddings on CPU RAM when they're not being trained, sparing GPU RAM.
+The library includes functions for embeddings training; it can host embeddings on CPU RAM while they are idle, sparing GPU RAM.

 ## Inspiration